mac-comp127/audio-synth/README.md

 - “sine wave” is a waveform, while
 - “sine wave with amplitude 2 and wavelength 3” is a signal.

-In this project, we given you a [`Waveform`](src/audiosynth/audio/Waveform.java) interface with [several different implementations](src/audiosynth/audio/).
+In this project, we give you a [`Waveform`](src/audiosynth/audio/Waveform.java) interface with [several different implementations](src/audiosynth/audio/).
 Each class that implements `Waveform` can generate signals for different wavelengths (and thus for different musical pitches):

 [<img src="doc/images/waveform.png" width="693" height="610">](doc/images/waveform.pdf)

 These different `Waveform` implementations all compute the signal using a formula in a lambda expression, much like the graphing calculator activity.

 These implementations are all already complete and correct.
-Note how small a useful class can be!
+Note how **small** a class can be and still be useful!

 #### AudioBuffer

 In computer science, the word “buffer” means “place where we can temporarily store a bunch of data while we are working with it.”
 In this case, the buffer stores sound data.

-Unlike the waveforms, which the code computes using mathematical formulas, an [`AudioBuffer`](src/audiosynth/AudioBuffer.java) contains **sampled audio:** arbitrary sound data expressed as specific numbers, in this case an array of floats.
+Unlike the waveforms, which the code computes using mathematical formulas, an [`AudioBuffer`](src/audiosynth/AudioBuffer.java) contains **sampled audio:** arbitrary sound data expressed as a sequence of specific numbers, in this case an array of floats.
 Each number in the array represents the amplitude at one moment in time, and the different array indices represent time steps of 1/48000th of a second.
 This is called **discrete sampling**.

 This kind of sampled audio is how modern computers’ sound chips represent sound data.
 To play a signal as sound through your computer’s speakers, you must convert it to sample data: